Visit our online Jewelry Shop

 Avon

 At the age of 28, David H. McConnell began a company named the California Perfume Company.
 The company's first color catalogue was produced in October of 1906.
 By 1928 there were 25,000 reps selling the companies products.
 In 1939 the company changed it's name to Avon Products, Inc. The first products offered were vanity sets, a toothbrush and talcum.
 In 1954, Avon began it's wildly successful "Avon Calling" ad campaign.
 The company moved overseas for the first time.
 In 1971, Avon began to market costume jewelry.
 Avon jewelry was produced by other designers such as Kenneth J. Lane.
 Still in business today.
+There is an ongoing discussion as to whether the certain hallmarks associated with this company are actually hallmarks belonging to Avon of Belleville.
+Avon of Belleville is a Canadian company.
+More on this later.
 Back to top

 This mark was found on KJL for Avon Earrings.
 The earrings are also in an Avon box.
 Newer [2000] hallmark